-There’s also a good argument for combining several related functions into a single button, so there’s no risk of the user pushing the wrong one.
-For example, we’ve seen mobile stores that combine filtering and sorting controls on a single screen, accessed through a button labeled “Filter.”
+There’s also a good argument for combining related functions into a single button to reduce the risk of a user pushing the wrong one.
+For example, we’ve seen mobile stores combine filtering and sorting controls on a single screen, accessed through a button labeled “Filter.”

 Chances are very good that a user who wants to sort will push the Filter button anyway because it’s the only choice.

-Testing is especially important if you’re making a mobile commerce app.
+Testing is especially important if you’re making a mobile ecommerce app.
 App store reviews punish apps that aren’t excellent on day one.
 Rather than launching something adequate and then iterating, you need to launch something that’s great.

 The only way to do that is to test heavily before you launch.
 In web development, the mantra is “release early and iterate.”
 In mobile, it’s “test and iterate before you release.”